-While fewer people are smoking or starting to smoke than ever before, many are using other forms of tobacco.1,2 The increase in e-cigarette use (also called vaping) by kids and young people in recent years is a serious public health threat.3
+While fewer people are smoking or starting to smoke than ever before, many are using other forms of tobacco and electronic nicotine delivery systems.
+The increase in e-cigarette use (also called vaping) by kids and young people in recent years is a serious public health threat.

-Using an e-cigarette is sometimes called vaping or juuling.
 The battery-operated devices come in many forms and can look like conventional cigarettes, pens or even sleek tech gadgets.
-Users inhale and exhale aerosolized vapor.
-This way of taking in nicotine, sometimes referred to as ENDS (for Electronic Nicotine Delivery Systems), poses health risks to both users and non-users.4,5
+Users inhale and exhale a vapor-like aerosol.
+This way of taking in nicotine poses health risks to both users and non-users.

 Many downsides.
 Few potential upsides.

 E-cigarette promoters claim the devices can help people quit smoking.
 But much more evidence is needed to determine if they are an effective way to quit.
-Research suggests that users are more likely to continue smoking along with vaping, which is referred to as “dual use.”6
+Research suggests that users are more likely to continue smoking along with vaping, which is referred to as “dual use.”

 The American Heart Association recommends proven methods to successfully quit smoking.

 Many people think vaping is less harmful than smoking.
-While it’s true that e-cigarette aerosol or vapor doesn’t include all the contaminants in tobacco smoke, vaping still isn’t safe.
+While it’s true that e-cigarette aerosol doesn’t include all the contaminants in tobacco smoke, it still isn’t safe.
 Here are just a few of the reasons why:

-- Most e-cigs deliver nicotine, which is highly addictive and may cause negative health effects such as harming the developing brains of teens, kids and fetuses in women who vape while pregnant.
+- Most e-cigarettes deliver nicotine, which is highly addictive and can harm the developing brains of teens, kids and fetuses in women who vape while pregnant.
 Some types expose users to even more nicotine than traditional cigarettes.

-- E-cig vapor includes potentially harmful substances such as nicotine, diacetyl (a chemical linked to a serious lung disease), cancer-causing chemicals, volatile organic compounds (VOCs), and heavy metals such as nickel, tin and lead.4 And because vapor is exhaled, those nearby are also exposed to these contaminants.
+- In addition to nicotine, e-cigarette vapor includes potentially harmful substances such as diacetyl (a chemical linked to a serious lung disease), cancer-causing chemicals, volatile organic compounds (VOCs), and heavy metals such as nickel, tin, and lead.
+Users breathe in these toxic contaminants, and non-users nearby risk secondhand exposure.

-- The liquid used in e-cigs can be dangerous, even apart from its intended use.
+- The liquid used in e-cigarettes can be dangerous, even apart from its intended use.
 Children and adults have been poisoned by swallowing, breathing or absorbing the liquid through their skin or eyes.

 E-cigarettes’ biggest threat to public health may be this: The increasing popularity of vaping may “re-normalize” smoking, which has declined for years.
 Reversing the hard-won gains in the global effort to curb smoking would be catastrophic.
 Smoking is still the leading preventable cause of death and is responsible for 480,000 American lives lost each year.

-Tobacco companies want to hook a new generation on nicotine and the allure of smoking.
+Tobacco companies want to hook a new generation on nicotine and smoking.

-- Many students say they’ve tried e-cigarettes in part because of the appealing flavors.
+- Many young people say they’ve tried e-cigarettes in part because of the appealing flavors.
 More than 80% of teen users say their first e-cigarette product was flavored.

 More effort and research are needed.

-In a 2016 report, the Surgeon General called e-cigarette use among young people a “public health concern.”3 The American Heart Association shares that view.
+The Surgeon General called e-cigarette use among young people a “public health concern.”
+The American Heart Association shares that view.
 That’s why we advocate for stronger regulations that:

-- Include e-cigarettes in smoke-free laws that prohibit the sale and marketing of tobacco to minors.
+- Include e-cigarettes in smoke-free laws and raise the legal sales age for all tobacco products to 21.

 The AHA supports maintaining the Food and Drug Administration’s regulatory authority over e-cigarettes along with other tobacco products.

 The long-term health effects of e-cigarettes are not well understood yet.
-But the science suggests vaping is not a safe or healthy alternative to smoking conventional cigarettes.
+But the science clearly indicates vaping is not a safe or healthy alternative to smoking.
 We’ll continue to support research into the health consequences of this and other tobacco product trends that aim to appeal to a new generation of users.

-3 E-Cigarette Use Among Youth and Young Adults: A Report of the Surgeon General, US Department of Health and Human Services, 2016 https://e-cigarettes.surgeongeneral.gov/documents/2016_sgr_full_report_non-508.pdf
+Know the Risks: E-cigarettes and Young People, Office of the Surgeon General, US Department of Health and Human Services website, updated 2019, e-cigarettes.surgeongeneral.gov